 This type of platform streamlines communication across teams and locations, reduces email clutter and allows teams to create communities with each other online, from project management efforts to company fun committee planning.
 It's not too late to embrace the social intranet.

 By building a social intranet, the six efforts below will help to keep your workers in the loop by:

 - Creating a feeling of belonging for all employees

 - Helping all workers stay informed

 - Providing employees with a way to offer feedback

-- Connecting teams with workplace productivity tools like G Suite
+- Connecting teams with workplace productivity tools like Google Workspace (formerly G Suite)

 - Helping workers find the information they need in a single space — with a single sign-on.

 These are just a few of the ways you can transform how people in your organization work.